 - Monitor approved grants through careful review of narrative and financial reports, personal communication and site visits; review and approve grant modifications as needed.

-- Represent the Foundation to the public and in professional meetings, conferences and workshops and stay abreast of developments in the wildlife conservation field.
+- Represent the Foundation to the public and in professional meetings, conferences and workshops.

 - Build collaborative strategic relationships with other philanthropic funders, public agencies and non-profits to advance the Foundation’s goals.